-In case of the severe heat and humidity, the Medical Director, Executive Director, and Board of Directors Chairperson will have the authority to either cancel Grandma’s Marathon or shorten the length of the race to the half marathon distance.
-The Executive Director, Medical Director and Board of Directors Chairperson will make the decision no later than 4:30 p.m. on Thursday of race-week, to change the distance of the race.
+In case of severe heat and humidity, the Medical Director, Executive Director, and Board of Directors Chairperson will have the authority to either cancel Grandma’s Marathon or shorten the length of the race to the half marathon distance.
+The Executive Director, Medical Director, and Board of Directors Chairperson will make the decision no later than 4:30 p.m. on Thursday of race-week, to change the distance of the race.

 In the event that a cancellation or alteration will take place, Grandma’s Marathon will advise participants through various traditional and non-traditional media channels on a timely basis.